Shanikah-Boyce/Deploying-a-Web-Application-Using-Docker/README.md

 ## Deploying the Containerized Application with AWS Elastic Beanstalk

-After successfully running the custom container locally, the next step involved deployment using AWS Elastic Beanstalk.
-This service significantly simplifies the management of containerized applications, offering support for Docker, automatic resource adjustment, and rapid deployment with minimal configuration.
+After successfully running the custom container locally, the next step was to deploy it using AWS Elastic Beanstalk.
+This service makes managing containerized applications a lot easier, providing support for Docker, automatic resource scaling, and quick deployment with minimal setup.

-To begin, an Elastic Beanstalk environment was configured with default settings.
-The application was named "NextWork App," and Docker was chosen as the platform, allowing Elastic Beanstalk to automatically determine the correct branch and version.
-Before uploading the application, the `index.html` file was updated to display a confirmation message, verifying a successful deployment.
+To kick things off, an Elastic Beanstalk environment was set up with the default settings.
+The app was named "NextWork App," and Docker was selected as the platform, which allowed Elastic Beanstalk to automatically figure out the right branch and version.
+Before uploading the app, the index.html file was updated to show a confirmation message, confirming a successful deployment.

-A ZIP file containing both the `Dockerfile` and the updated `index.html` was created and uploaded to Elastic Beanstalk, labeled as "Version One."
-For this initial deployment and to remain within the free tier, the Single instance preset was selected, which is ideal for testing purposes.
+A ZIP file that included both the Dockerfile and the updated index.html was created and uploaded to Elastic Beanstalk, tagged as "Version One."
+For this first deployment and to stay within the free tier, the Single instance preset was chosen, which is perfect for testing.

-For service access, a new IAM service role was generated, and `ecsInstanceRole` was chosen to grant the necessary permissions to the EC2 instance.
-In the networking section, the Public IP option was activated, while the default Virtual Private Cloud (VPC) settings were retained.
+To access the service, a new IAM service role was created, and ecsInstanceRole was selected to provide the necessary permissions to the EC2 instance.
+In the networking section, the Public IP option was turned on, while the default Virtual Private Cloud (VPC) settings were kept.

-On the configuration page, General Purpose 3 (SSD) was selected for the root volume, with a size of 10GB.
-IMDSv1 was deactivated since the application did not require access to other AWS services.
-Basic monitoring was enabled, and managed updates were disabled given the temporary nature of the project.
+On the configuration page, General Purpose 3 (SSD) was picked for the root volume, sized at 10GB.
+IMDSv1 was turned off since the application didn’t need access to other AWS services.
+Basic monitoring was turned on, and managed updates were disabled due to the temporary nature of the project.

-The default "All at once" deployment strategy was used to ensure a swift setup.
-After reviewing all selections, the Elastic Beanstalk setup was finalized.
-Within minutes, the application was live and accessible.
+The default "All at once" deployment strategy was chosen to ensure a quick setup.
+After going through all the selections, the Elastic Beanstalk setup was completed.
+Within minutes, the application was live and ready to use.

 ![image](https://github.com/user-attachments/assets/a32a5771-63ee-4842-a3cf-ca1e05561f32)